cds-hooks/docs/docs/specification/current.md

 #### overrideReasons

-**overrideReasons** is an array of **CDSHooksCoding** that captures a codified set of reasons an end user may select from as the rejection reason when rejecting the advice presented in the card.
+**overrideReasons** is an array of **Coding** that captures a codified set of reasons an end user may select from as the rejection reason when rejecting the advice presented in the card.
 When using the coding object representing a reason, implementations are required to only respect the *code* property.
 However, they may consume other properties for a better end user experience, such as presenting a human readable text in the *display* property instead of the *code* itself to the end user.

 This specification does not prescribe a standard set of override reasons; implementers are encouraged to submit suggestions for standardization.